 - Plan ahead.
 Take some snacks and small toys when you go out and about.

-- Label your little one's feelings when you observe them, for example when you see that they are happy, sad, cross, disappointed or frustrated.
+- Help your child express their feelings.
+Label your child’s feeling, for example when you see that they are happy, sad, cross, disappointed or frustrated.
 It will help them learn the word for that feeling or emotion so they are able to learn to express how they feel later.
 This can help them understand and manage their feelings better.

 - Show a good example by keeping calm when things get stressful.
 This will encourage your child to do the same.